1992 Wellington Central by-election: Background and candidates

 National's candidate from the 1990 general election Pauline Gardiner (who lost by only 246 votes) announced she intended to stand again for the seat.
 The other nomination for the National candidacy was British-born Barbara Stones, a nursing lecturer at Wellington Polytechnic Another ex-All Black, David Kirk, was approached by National to stand for the seat, though he declined nomination.
 Wellington City Councillor Rex Nicholls, who regained a seat on the council in 1992 after failing to win the Mayoralty in 1989, also considered standing.
+His main concern was whether he could do two jobs at once as he did not want to force a council by-election should he win the seat.
+Another city councillor, Kerry Prendergast, ruled out seeking the nomination but stated national politics were a future possibility.
+Nicholls did not stand and former Wellington Regional Councillor Mike Gibson (alongside Gardiner and Stones) were the three candidates for the nomination with Gardiner gaining selection.